miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

 * A merge tool such as Meld

 <a id="latest-release">

 ## Downloading the latest release
-Use the GitHub interface download the [latest release](https://github.com/TGAC/miso-lims/releases/latest).
+Use the GitHub interface to download the [latest release](https://github.com/TGAC/miso-lims/releases/latest).
 Extract the `.zip` or `.tar.gz` file.

 Proceed to set up a build environment.